 Dr Andrew Goldsbrough (Back row, First from Left) is Manager of the East of England Relay Centre in Cambridge, which promotes technology transfer across European borders.
 He sings with both Choir 2000 in Histon and with CUMS

-Rachel Mortishire (Middle Row, Fifth from Left) is living in Antwerp in Belgium
+Rachel Mortishire (Middle Row, Fifth from Left) has a floristry business in Cheshire

 Elsbeth Dixon (Middle Row, Eighth from Left) is Executive Director of the Da Vinci Institute for Technology Management in Johannesburg

-Still looking for Jim Lloyd, William Hutchings, Chris Hawkins, Charlotte Dahms, Ros Goodrich or Dagmar Seifert
+Still looking for Jim Lloyd, William Hutchings, Chris Hawkins, Charlotte Dahms or Dagmar Seifert

 Peter Symonds College